tylerlight071/Nexus-Pet-Portal/SECURITY.md

 If you discover a minor security vulnerability, please submit it to our GitHub issues with a clear header.
 You can [submit issues here](https://github.com/tylerlight071/FurEver_Friends/issues).

 For major vulnerabilities or if you prefer, you can also email me directly at tylerlightwood071@gmail.com with "SECURITY VULNERABILITY" in the subject line.
-Please include the vulnerability details and, if applicable, the issue number in the subject line.
+Please include the vulnerability issue (title) and, if applicable, the issue number in the subject line.

 We will strive to acknowledge your report promptly and keep you informed of its progress and resolution.